 Texas Transportation Code – Leaving the Scene – This link is to section 550.021 of the Texas Transportation Code.
 This section defines the state’s requirements for stopping after an accident and providing information, in addition to penalties for failing to follow these requirements.

-Contact Law Office of Michael J. Price today for a consultation about your charges.
+In Texas, the ability to drive for work and leisure is an essential part of daily life.
+That’s why it is important to maintain a clean driving record.
+If you’ve been charged for a traffic crime, contact Law Office of Price & Wiggins, P.C. today for a consultation about your charges.
 Michael J. Price is an experienced Georgetown criminal defense attorney who will make every effort to achieve the best possible outcome in your particular situation.